mickamy/ios-showcase/try_xcodegen/README.md

 Just follow the instruction in the [repo](https://github.com/yonaskolb/XcodeGen).

-## Extract current configuration to xcconfig with xcconfig-extractor
+## Extract configurations into xcconfig

+We use [xcconfig-extractor](https://github.com/toshi0383/xcconfig-extractor/) to extract configurations into `.xcconfig` files.

 Again, just follow the instruction in the [repo](https://github.com/toshi0383/xcconfig-extractor/).
 Once it finished, hit